charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

 Let's imagine that the probability distributions for the weather in Berkeley and San Francisco look like this:

-![berk-and-sf]
+![marginal_berkeley] ![marginal_SF]
 {: style="text-align: center"}

 In general, they are temperate cities, but occasionally, things get a bit hot.
 And what do the joint probabilities look like?

+First, how do we visualize joint probabilities?
+The approach followed below is called a *contour plot*.
+The joint probability distribution assigns a value to each point in the $$xy$$ plane.
+Similarly, an elevation map assigns a value, the height, to each point in the $$xy$$ plane, where $$x$$ is east-west and $$y$$ is north-south.
+Based on this analogy, we steal a tool from cartography: the *contour plot*.
+In a contour plot, each colored line traces out a collection of values that have the same elevation, or probability in our case.
+Darker lines correspond to lower elevations/probabilities.

 If we assume that the weather in Berkeley is unrelated to the weather in San Francisco
-(that is, if we assume independence), then we get something that looks like the distribution on the left.
+(that is, if we assume independence), then, when we make a contour plot, we get something that looks like the distribution on the left.

-If we were to look at it from either side, we'd see a bunch of copies of the single-variable distribution, each one scaled to a different height by the probability that the other variable takes that value.
+If we were to look at this "landscape" from either side, we'd see a bunch of copies of the single-variable distribution, each one scaled to a different height by the probability that the other variable takes that value.